Next page Index Previous page Home Next page Previous page Index Rational Veterinary Medicine

 A

 Apart from a couple of days there was no statistically significant difference between trial groups although for 10 days out of the 4 week test period the authors felt there was a "clinically interesting" (whatever that means) difference.
 No mention of randomisation in the abstract or of how blinding was achieved.
 The staggering conclusion: "treatment with Betula 30c during the pollen season deserves further attention".
-Wow, I'm so excited I could bake a cake!
+Well, it might if you’re desperate to sell homeopathy to people who trust you and you’re happy to turn a blind eye to the fact it simply doesn’t work.

 Links: [abstract, pub med]